"Long exposure to Spice has given the tribe their characteristic blue eyes, the Eyes of Ibad."

 - It's not difficult to find contemporary interviews with Baker in which he freaks out interviewers - such as the one to promote Season 15 in Australia.
 The interview with Tom Baker and Elisabeth Sladen on Swap Shop (included as a special feature on "The Hand of Fear" DVD) shows the usually unflappable Noel Edmunds becoming visibly unnerved by Tom Baker's eyes.

 - While Ramsay Snow / Bolton has been subject to Adaptational Attractiveness, the actor playing him has the requisite eerily pale blue eyes.

 - The White Walkers have terrifying eyes of an unnatural electric blue.

 - As do dead bodies touched by a White Walker (wights), regardless of their original eye colour.
 This is the easiest way to tell if someone is back from the dead.

-- The raub-condor from NBC's Series/Grimm.
+- The raub-condor from NBC's Grimm

-- The Caretaker of Halloween Horror Nights has blue eyes that are rather scary.
+- The Caretaker of Universal's Halloween Horror Nights has blue eyes that are rather scary.
 The Director and the Storyteller sport these as well.